 Empower non-profit communities to execute their missions through technology and collaboration.

 LEARN will be the most efficient and effective enabler of research, education, healthcare, and public service communities in Texas using technology and shared services.

 In 2003, a series of meetings of research universities and health science centers in Texas were held to forge a shared vision of creating a unified high performance optical network for higher education that would partner with an emerging national network dedicated to research.
 Overcoming the legacy of competition among the attendees and the fiscal and organizational challenges that lay ahead, the universities and health science centers soon reached a consensus that it was strategically important to create an organization dedicated to high performance networking in Texas and to participate in the emerging national network.

 In the fall of 2003, the nascent LEARN organization, realizing that it was imperative to have a legal structure around which to center its operations, decided to use the existing Houston-based Texas GigaPoP as the 501(c)(3) structure for the new statewide organization.
 The following January officers of the new organization were installed at its first Board meeting on the Southern Methodist University campus in Dallas with the new organization being officially named "LEARN: Lonestar Education And Research Network".
 Thus LEARN was officially created with a 30-member Board of Directors.

 On February 28, 2005, the Governor signed the TEF grant agreement to provide $7.28 million in funding for the optical network project.
 LEARN now had the organizational, political and financial means to begin deploying the optical network for Texas.
 Since its founding, LEARN has expanded both its membership and services.
-It now connects over 800,000 students enrolled in higher education and over 700,000 students in Texas' public schools.
-Over 500 organizations rely upon LEARN, either directly or indirectly through LEARN partners, for vital connectivity to local, statewide, national, and international network services.
+It now connects hundreds of thousands of students enrolled in higher education and in Texas' public schools.
+Over 600 organizations rely upon LEARN, either directly or indirectly through LEARN partners, for vital connectivity to local, statewide, national, and international network services.